la2050/archive/_projects/2015/know-before-you-go-b4ugo-campaign.md

   L.A.
 County’s impoverished, neglected, and abused children and foster youth, ages zero to 24.
 In 2014 we provided free legal and social services to more than 8,000 children.
-'In one to three sentences, please describe your proposal.': >- In 2013, the Alliance for Children’s Rights and Children’s Law Center sought an engaging way to meaningfully educate and empower every transition-age youth, ages 16-24, or “TAY” in L.A.
-County.
-Together they created the Know Before You Go campaign (B4UGO), which features multimodal platforms to help TAY and organization’s serving them in the areas of work, school, life, health, money and more.
-This campaign was created for foster youth, informed by foster youth.
-That novel concept alone connects Where will you be working?: []
+Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders